Perlthon v0.1.0-alpha

 }

 The @class decorator combines with both braces and colons.
-The shift keyword handles argument unpacking while $i provides the instance reference (the variable $i is reserved).
+The shift keyword handles argument unpacking while $i provides the instance reference.

 The Borrow Checker